PatrickTDewey/PatrickTDewey/README.md

 - 👋 Hi, I’m @PatrickTDewey,
-- 👀 I’m interested in web development, software development, & game development.
+- 👀 I’m interested in Linux Operating Systems, specifically Arch, vim, & Web Dev.
 - ☕ I’m currently working on learning vim.
 - 💞️ I’m looking to collaborate on full-stack projects using JavaScript, Java, or Python.
 - 📫 How to reach me: ptd.dev@protonmail.com